Breast cancer screening

 - Li-Fraumeni syndrome, Cowden syndrome, Bannayan-Riley-Ruvalcaba syndrome or a first-degree relative with one of these syndromes.

-- A 20% to 25% or greater lifetime risk of breast cancer because of other factors (usually family history).
+- A 20% to 25% or greater lifetime risk of breast cancer, according to risk assessment tools based mostly on family history.

 Your doctor can help you determine your breast cancer risk.